daprice/Variablur/Sources/Variablur/Documentation.docc/Documentation.md

 ## Overview

-With Variablur, you can create variable blur effects powered by a Metal shader.
-Control the strength of the blur at any position using a mask that you draw.
+With Variablur, you can create variable blur effects that you control with a mask.
+Because you draw the mask using a `GraphicsContext`, it can contain gradients, shapes, text, pre-rendered images, or anything else you can draw into a `GraphicsContext`.

 ## Topics